Cheng-Chwee Kuik (Ph.D. ‘10)

 Senior Fellow

 Cheng-Chwee Kuik is a Senior Fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies (SAIS).
-He is Professor of International Relations and Head of the Centre for Asian Studies at the National University of Malaysia (UKM)’s Institute of Malaysian and International Studies (IKMAS).
+He is Professor of International Relations at the National University of Malaysia (UKM)’s Institute of Malaysian and International Studies (IKMAS) and concurrently a Nonresident Scholar at Carnegie China.
 He is Co-Founder of the East Asian International Relations (EAIR) Caucus, a research platform for exchange, engagement, and empowerment among foreign affairs professionals in Malaysia.
-He served as Head of the Writing Team for the Government of Malaysia’s inaugural Defence White Paper (2020).
-Currently he serves as a member of the Consultative Council on Foreign Policy, Malaysian Ministry of Foreign Affairs.
+He served as Head of the Writing Team for the Government of Malaysia’s inaugural Defence White Paper (2019-2020) and a member of the Consultative Council on Foreign Policy, Malaysian Ministry of Foreign Affairs (2023-2024).
 Previously he was a postdoctoral research associate at the Princeton-Harvard “China and the World” Program (CWP) and a visiting research fellow at the University of Oxford's Department of Politics and International Relations.

 Kuik is a regular invited speaker to international conferences and closed-door policy roundtables.
 His current projects include: hedging in international relations, elite legitimation and foreign policy choices, and the host-country agency in connectivity cooperation.
 Cheng-Chwee serves on the editorial boards/committees of Contemporary Southeast Asia, Australian Journal of International Affairs, Asian Perspective, Asian Politics and Policy, International Journal of Asian Studies, and East Asian Policy.
 He holds an M.Litt. from the University of St. Andrews and a PhD from Johns Hopkins University.